faithvoid/script.sakuraRewards/README.md

 import xbmc
 xbmc.executebuiltin("XBMC.RunScript(Q:\\scripts\\script.sakuraRewards\\notifier.py)")
 ```
+Please note that the XBMC4Gamers build is currently considered "experimental" as it requires the latest (currently testing) version of XBMC4Gamers (2.3+), and currently does not support notifications on startup.
+I'm working with Rocky5 to figure out a solution, as X4G by default disallows this behaviour.

 ## Configuration:
 In the add-on settings, you can configure different variables, such as how long every notification should remain on screen (in ms, set to 5000 by default) as well as point style (15G, 15P, 15 points, 15), select your preferred option, get to grinding and watch as the points come in!
 And if you have a multi-user setup on your XBMC4Xbox/XBMC4Gamers installation, each user should have their own individual configurations for this add-on, meaning multiple users can keep track of their achievements!